-Not just anyone can set up a stand by the side of the nearest airport with a “free financial advice for refugees” sign.
+Not just anyone can set up a stand outside an airport with a “free financial advice for refugees” sign.

-The non-profits provide a range of financial-education programs taught by program staff, as well as partners from community financial literacy programs.
+The nonprofits provide a range of financial education programs taught by staff members, as well as partners from community financial literacy programs.

 Crash Courses in Personal Finance

 The financial literacy class covers the absolute basics of how to manage money in American society.
-Teachers show students how to choose a bank, tell the difference between credit and debit cards (it really is confusing!), write a check, and set up a budget.
-In other words, all the things that we take for granted in our day-to-day lives.
+Teachers show students how to choose a bank, tell the difference between credit and debit cards, write a check, and set up a budget.

 Job coaching at ACC is provided through a daily “job club” taught by Anna Nolting, a passionate and patient teacher.
-Each week she guides refugees through a new topic such as how to write a resume or how to do an interview.
+Each week, she guides refugees through a new topic such as how to write a résumé or tips for interviewing.